Operation Greeley: Operation

-On 17 June, General William Peers order two battalions (1st and 2nd Battalions, 503rd Airborne Infantry Regiment) of Brigadier general John R. Deane's 173rd Airborne Brigade to move into the Đắk Tô area to begin sweeping the jungle-covered mountains.
+On 17 June, Major General William Peers, the 4th Division commander, order two battalions (1st and 2nd Battalions, 503rd Airborne Infantry Regiment) of Brigadier general John R. Deane's 173rd Airborne Brigade to move into the Đắk Tô area to begin sweeping the jungle-covered mountains.

 On 20 June, Company C, 2/503rd discovered the bodies of a CIDG unit that had been missing for four days on Hill 1338, the dominant hill mass south of Đắk Tô.
 Supported by Company A, the Americans moved up the hill and set up for the night.
 At 06:58 the following morning, Company A began moving alone up a ridge finger and triggered an ambush by the PAVN 6th Battalion, 24th Regiment.
 Company C was ordered to go to support, but heavy vegetation and difficult terrain made movement extremely difficult.
 Artillery support was rendered ineffective by the limited range of visibility and the "belt-grabbing" - or "hugging" - tactics of the PAVN (PAVN/VC troops were instructed to open their actions or move as close to American forces as possible, thereby negating U.S. artillery, aerial, and helicopter gunship strikes, which demanded a safety margin for utilization – hence, "grabbing the enemy by the belt).
 Close air support was impossible for the same reasons.
 Company A managed to survive repeated attacks throughout the day and night, but the cost was heavy.
 On 23 June 2/503rd soldiers reached the Company A site and found four soldiers still alive, over half of the dead had head wounds inflicted at close range, which indicated that the PAVN had systematically executed the wounded.
 The losses in Company A totaled 79 dead and 23 wounded.
 Eighteen enemy bodies were located during the following days, with the final total 106 dead and 45 weapons captured.